01732 496 523

 New-build case study: Concrete Basement Radon Gas Protection

 Radon is a radioactive gas.
 It is colourless, odourless, and naturally occurs below ground level across the world.
-It is commonly found in areas that have previously been mined and can sometimes seep through cracks in rock, soil layers, and penetrate properties at ground floor level.
+Previously mined areas commonly contain radon, which seeps through cracks in rock and soil layers and penetrates properties at ground floor level.

-Radon gas is classed as a hazardous substance.
+Authorities classify radon gas as a hazardous substance.
 In high concentrations, it can significantly affect interior air quality and can often accumulate in basements.
 Excessive radon exposure has direct links to an increased risk of lung cancer.
 Epidemiological studies suggest that exposure to radon gas is the second biggest contributing factor to lung cancer deaths after cigarette smoke.
 In non-smokers, it is the largest contributing factor.

 Existing basement case study: Treating Radon in a Listed Building

-Small levels of radon can be found in all parts of the country.
+Small levels of radon exist throughout the country.
 The average radon levels in UK homes is 20 Bq/m3 (becquerels per cubic metre of air).
 An interior environment is considered to have safe levels of radon if they do not exceed 100 Bq/m3.

 Any property with a below-ground basement area requires protection from both water ingress and radon gas.
 Section 6:12 of BRE Report BR 211, Radon: Guidance of Protective Measures for New Buildings, states that all basements are at an increased risk regardless of location and therefore that radon should be taken into account during the design and implementation of waterproofing systems.